LaunchCodeEducation/data-analysis-wiki/Course-Overview-and-Structure.md

   * Look for signs of students struggling and falling behind
   * Use feedback from students and tas to determine how to cover the topic more effectively.
   * Adjust examples and descriptions of topics as needed.
-* Manage and coach TAs
+* Manage and coach IAs

-## Teaching Assistants (TAs)
+## Instructional Assistants (IAs)

-TAs will be assigned a group of students to guide.
+IAs will be assigned a group of students to guide.

 * Assist individual students
   * Check on each student in your group at least once every class